cancervariants/gene-normalization/docs/source/quick_install.rst

 Quick Installation
 ==================

 These instructions describe installation of a static (i.e., non-updateable) version of the Gene Normalizer using a PostgreSQL database.
-To use another database backend, or to enable data updates, see the full installation instructions.
+To use another database backend, or to enable data updates, see the :ref:`full_install` instructions.

 Requirements
 ------------